fishingelephants/100-days-of-code/r1-log.md

 ### R1D8 : January 22th, 2018 [Day 22]

-1. Get the field input data [DONE]
-2. Add the item to the budget controller [DONE]
-3. Add the item to the UI [DONE]
-4. Clear the fields [DONE]--Added
-5. Calculate the budget [DONE]
-6. Display the budget on the UI [DONE]
-7. Delete the item from the data structure
+1. Delete the item from the data structure
-8. Delete the item from the UI
+2. Delete the item from the UI
-9. Update and show the new budget
+3. Update and show the new budget

 **Thoughts:**
-- Went thru the diagram and planned for the next tasks 7-9.
+- Went thru the diagram and planned for the next tasks; delete item function.

+**Backlogs:**
+- Budget percentage still displaying '---'

+### R1D9 : January 24th, 2018 [Day 23]

+1. Delete the item from the data structure [DONE]
+2. Delete the item from the UI
+3. Update and show the new budget

+**Thoughts:**
+- No bugs but the delete item was not executed due to itemID being both string and integer
+- Solved with putting parseInt to convert string to integer

+**Backlogs:**
+- Budget percentage still displaying '---'